cwhde/cs-RSA/README.md

 * RSA implementation with PKCS1 Padding
 * Key handling (generation, parsing) in X.509/PKCS\#8 format
 * Support for various key formats (X509 String, PEM File contents, PEM File)
-* CLI for encrypting and decrypting messages
+* Comprehensive CLI for encrypting and decrypting messages (from and to files or input), checking the algorithm against the reference implementation and working with keys (generating, reading, writing, from input)
 * Comprehensive testing suite

-## Planned Features

-* OaepSHA1 and OaepSHA256 Padding support
-* Enhanced CLI with better user experience
-* Implementation unit test interfaces

 ## Technical Notes